polyswarm/worker-registry/cli/README.md

 It will also prompt for a keystore directory, and a password.
 With the keystore and password, it will sign the given microengine data, and add it as en entry in signatures.
 The directory defaults to `/home/[username]/.ethereum/`, but you can enter whatever directory you would like.
-However, the directory you choose must contain a directory named `keystore/` which has a the keyfile for the given addres inside.
+However, the directory you choose must contain another directory named `keystore/` which has a the keyfile for the given addres inside.

 Once you have entered in all required information, try the `Validate` option.
 This will tell you any remainging fields to be filled in.